meilisearch/integration-guides/templates/CONTRIBUTING.md

 ---

-First, thank you for contributing to MeiliSearch!
-The goal of this document is to provide everything you need to start contributing to MeiliSearch.
+First of all, thank you for contributing to MeiliSearch!
+The goal of this document is to provide everything you need to know in order to contribute to MeiliSearch and its different integrations.

 <!-- MarkdownTOC autolink="true" style="ordered" indent="   " -->